ParkerRobb/Zettelkasten-export-resources/20230503161239 Pandoc PDF commands.md

 \exhyphenpenalty=10000 \hyphenpenalty=10000
 ```

+This works by increasing the penalty for adding a hyphen to a ridiculously high number within the hyphenation algorithm.

 ### Left-align text

 > [!Note]
 > Use with intention.
 TeX is known for its beautiful text justification algorithms.

+The `ragged2e` package “re-enables” hyphenation in aligned/centered text which keeps the text from looking ridiculously ragged, unlike the default LaTeX commands and environments.

 ```terminal
 -H /Users/Parker/Zettelkasten/4\ Export\ Resources/LaTeX\ commands/left-align.tex